SchmidtiTv/cbz_editor/README.md

   cbz_editor process 2
   ```

+- **Optional Flag**:
+  - `--move-originals`: Move the original CBZ files and images to a temporary directory after processing.

 - **What it does**:
-  - Reads the CBZ files from the `cbz` directory.
+  - Reads and processes all CBZ files in the `cbz` directory.
-  - Extracts and renames the images.
+  - Extracts images, handles additional images like `title.jpg` or `p(n).jpg`, and renames them.
-  - Creates a `ComicInfo.xml` file with metadata for the processed volume.
+  - Generates `ComicInfo.xml` with metadata such as the series name, volume number, page count, and writer.
+  - Optionally combines the processed images into a new CBZ file.
+  - Optionally moves the original files to a temp folder.

 ## Example Workflow